AleK3y/args/README.md

 ```

 ## Exceptions
-After initializing the class you'll have to run the `parse` function.
-The function might throw these exceptions:
+After initializing the class you'll have to run the `parse` function and it might throw these exceptions:
+- `ParseException`: Includes all the following exceptions
+- `WrongInfoFormat`
 - `MissingRequiredArgument`: When a required or positional parameter is missing
 - `WrongArgumentsPlacement`
-- `TooFewArguments`: When the amount of positional parameters is lower than the expected
+- `WrongArgumentsNumber`: When the amount of positional parameters is not the expected

 ## Example
-Following the information dictionary structure you can initialize the class like this:
+With the info dictionary structure you can initialize the class like this:
 ```python
 from args import Arguments